The Colosseum, one of the 7 wonders of the world.

 You can also gain access to another part of the Colosseum, the underground catacombs, by purchasing special tickets for the guided tour.
 You will pass through the entrance the gladiators themselves used many years ago.
 On this tour, you can explore the tunnels and passages where they prepared themselves for the gladiatorial contests, and where they kept the lions, tigers and other animals used in the “performances”.
 You need to buy separate tickets for this extra experience or liaise with one of the many tour guides on site.
 Guides and guided tours are available outside the entrance to the Colosseum.
 We recommend, however, that you book the tickets to the catacombs via this website before you leave.

 Be prepared to go through a security check at the main entrance.
 Bags and rucksacks will be checked, and liquids are not permitted in the attraction, with the exception of water.
 It is forbidden to bring very large bags with you to the site.
 The queues can be long during high season and public holidays, so allow a little extra time for this.
 The Colosseum is visited by more than 4 million visitors a year.

 You can order your tickets for the guided tour of the Colosseum here.

 This is how to find the Colosseum in Rome

 You can take the metro to the Colosseum which has its own stop which is called “Colosseo”.
 If you choose to take the bus or drive instead, the address and map of the location are shown below.

 Want to read more about Rome?

-- Do you know the story of Trevi Fountain in Rome?
+- Seen by millions every year.
+Do you know the story of The most famous fountain in the world??
 Otherwise, get the whole amazing story here, up to and including the major renovation recently.
 The Trevi fountain has never been more beautiful.